Filipe Nyusi: 2019 presidential election

-Presidency (2015–present)
+Presidency (2015–2025)

-Nyusi was inaugurated for his first term as the fourth president of Mozambique on 15 January 2015, and for his second term on 15 January 2020.
+Nyusi was inaugurated for his first term as the fourth president of Mozambique on 15 January 2015 and for his second term on 15 January 2020.

 During his time in office, Mozambique experienced increased poverty rates.
 According to the Mozambique Workers' Organization (Portuguese: Organização dos Trabalhadores de Moçambique), 23% of Mozambicans did not have any job or means to earn a living, and most of the unemployed were young.
 Since 2015, prominent leaders of opposition parties, academics, journalists, and leaders of civil society organizations have been assassinated throughout the country.
 Several assassination attempts, believed to be ordered by the Nyusi government, were made against the historical leader of opposition party RENAMO, Afonso Dhlakama, who demanded governorship in six provinces he and his party RENAMO had won in the 2014 general election.
 After the attempts on Dhlakama, war resumed in the traditional bastion of RENAMO in the central region of the country.
 The war in the central region of Mozambique continues to date.
 In 2017, another war started in the resource-rich northern region of the country.

 Promoting peace and dialogue with Renamo

 Since armed conflict re-emerged in 2013, the country has engaged in multiple efforts to secure peace.
 However, while these processes did not resolve the situation, they provided the platform to advance the peace process further.
-When the opportunity presented itself in December 2016, President Nyusi reopened dialogue with Renamo’s leadership, through a nationally-owned peace process that involved direct negotiations with the President of Renamo, the late Afonso Dhlakama.
+When the opportunity presented itself in December 2016, President Nyusi reopened dialogue with Renamo's leadership, through a nationally owned peace process that involved direct negotiations with the President of Renamo, the late Afonso Dhlakama.
 As part of the negotiations, President Nyusi travelled to Gorongosa to meet with Dhlakama.
-This was the first time in the country’s history that a sitting president travelled to Renamo’s stronghold.
+This was the first time in the country's history that a sitting president travelled to Renamo's stronghold.

-President Nyusi’s efforts culminated in the signing of the Maputo Accord for Peace and National Reconciliation in August 2019.
-The occasion was witnessed by Namibia's President-in-Office of the Southern African Development Community (SADC), Hage Geingob, the President of Rwanda, Paul Kagame, Former Presidents of Mozambique (Joaquim Chissano) and Tanzania (Jakaya Kikwete), the President of the Contact Group (Mirko Manzoni) and the Representative of Sant’Egidio Community (Matteo Zuppi).
+President Nyusi's efforts culminated in the signing of the Maputo Accord for Peace and National Reconciliation in August 2019.
+The occasion was witnessed by Namibia's President-in-Office of the Southern African Development Community (SADC), Hage Geingob, the President of Rwanda, Paul Kagame, Former Presidents of Mozambique (Joaquim Chissano) and Tanzania (Jakaya Kikwete), the President of the Contact Group (Mirko Manzoni) and the Representative of Sant'Egidio Community (Matteo Zuppi).
 Since the signing of the Accord, both parties have consistently implemented agreements reached leading to the deepening of decentralisation and the implementation of the disarmament, demobilisation and reintegration (DDR) process.
 To date, 2,307 DDR beneficiaries (including 153 women), 44% of the total number registered as part of the DDR process, are now beginning their reintegration back into society across the country and have expressed satisfaction with the way the process is being conducted.